lupyuen/pinetime-rust-mynewt/README.md

 # PineTime Smart Watch Firmware with Apache Mynewt and Embedded Rust

-This `ota2` branch contains the firmware source code for PineTime Smart Watch with Apache Mynewt and Embedded Rust, with Wireless Firmware Updates.
+This `cloud` branch builds firmware in the GitHub Cloud with GitHub Actions.
+The branch contains the firmware source code for PineTime Smart Watch with Apache Mynewt and Embedded Rust, with Wireless Firmware Updates.
 Refer to the articles...

 1. [_Visual Rust for PineTime Smart Watch_](https://marketplace.visualstudio.com/items?itemName=LeeLupYuen.visual-embedded-rust)